mcorybillington/cyfr/README.md

 # cyfr

 Python PyQt5 based GUI p2p chat program with the goal of encrypted communication.
+Do not assume anything in here is correct/secure/etc because it probably isn't.
+This is for my personal enjoyment and nothing else.

 ## Getting Started